 The Cretan School of icon painting began flourishing in the second half of the 1400s.
 Some iconographers, as mentioned earlier, had already immigrated even before the fall of Constantinople; others came after.

-Among the well-known earlier immigrants was Angelos Akotantos — Άγγελος Ακοτάντος –who signed his icons ΧΕΙΡ ΑΓΓΕΛΟΥ — Kheir Angelos — “The Hand of Angelos” — and died in 1457.
+Among the well-known earlier immigrants was Angelos Akotantos — Άγγελος Ακοτάντος –who signed his icons ΧΕΙΡ ΑΓΓΕΛΟΥ — Kheir Angelou — “The Hand of Angelos” — and died in 1457.
 Though borrowing some western motifs, his painting was largely conservative, preserving the Byzantine style favored in the 15th century.

 Here is an example of his work — ΑΓΙΟC ΦΑΝΟΥΡΙΟC — Hagios Phanourios — “Holy Phanourios,” a warrior saint.
 Notice the red border around the outer edge, and bright gold background, both generally characteristic of Cretan School icons; the red outer border is also found in later Greek iconography.